 These are plants that grow just fine without fertilizer under normal conditions.
 Occasional fertilizer during the growing season can help you to get better results, though.

-If you’re going to use fertilizer, then follow the instructions and don’t use it more than once per month during the growing season.
+If you’re going to use fertilizer, follow the instructions and don’t use it more than once per month during the growing season.
 If you feed your spider plant too much fertilizer, that could actually be detrimental.

-Just do your best to care for your spider plant the right way and things should be fine.
+Just do your best to care for your plant the right way and things should be fine.
 Remember what these plants need and watch out for common issues such as the plant outgrowing the pot that it’s in.